-MedPAC Recommendation: Comprehensive Medicaid/MLTSS Contracts
+MedPAC recommendation: Comprehensive Medicaid/MLTSS contracts

 The Commission suggests that standalone DSNPs do little to integrate with Medicaid and as a result, they recommended CMS establish a policy to require DSNPs to have comprehensive Medicaid contracts.
 I shared my thoughts on the value of all DSNP types, including standalones, in a recent blog post so won’t opine on that here.
 However, I do want to point out an oversight in MedPAC’s suggestion: CMS efforts to increase Medicaid integration and coordination in all DSNPs, not just those with comprehensive Medicaid contracts.
 CMS has clearly signaled its commitment to improve the experiences of duals in a meaningful and attainable manner that preserves access to DSNPs across the continuum of Medicaid program design and integration.
-CMS is doing this through clarified policy as well as new requirements for DSNPs.
-Conversely, MedPAC’s recommendation likely would decrease access to DSNPs for a considerable number of duals, which it acknowledges.
+CMS is doing this through clarified policy as well as new requirements for DSNPs.1 Conversely, MedPAC’s recommendation likely would decrease access to DSNPs for a considerable number of duals, which it acknowledges.
 I expand on this challenge and others with MedPAC’s recommendation below.

 Challenge 1: It would force some DSNPs to exit the market.
 Depending on the maturity of a DSNP program (i.e., existing DSNP enrollment and tenure in a state), this approach could be highly-disruptive to individuals enrolled in established DSNPs without a companion Managed Long-Term Services and Supports (MLTSS) plan.
 This is particularly true for duals without LTSS and/or behavioral health needs and for whom Medicare covers nearly all their benefits.
-If the policy were implemented, MedPAC estimates as many as 876,000 full duals would lose access to their DSNP:
+If the policy were implemented, MedPAC estimates as many as 876,000 full duals2 would lose access to their DSNP:

 - 292,000 full duals would be impacted if the restriction applied at a state level;